 Rockwell-Collins Aircraft AN/ARC-174 or 718 series system

-The systems were later upgraded to support selective calling used by the airline transport companies ("SelCall") and the United States military created the Automatic Link Establishment (ALE) capability.
-It should be noted that Collins was one of the key pioneers in this technology.
+Some of the systems were later upgraded to support a form of selective calling used by the airline transport companies using a four audible tone system.
+The United States military created the Automatic Link Establishment (ALE) capability.
+(It should be noted that Collins was one of the key pioneers in this technology.)
 The original Collins name for their solution was called "Selscan" which was basically ALE 1st Generation.
-The Harris RF organization also was big in the ALE area for the fixed, marine mobile HF community and their solution was called "Autolink".
+The first generation ALE was primary used by the US Customs and Border Partol organization .

 The initial documents of the 718U (6 MB of TIFF 5.0 files) with more to come.
 The material gathered from the Maintenance document and other sources.